 National Report Medicare Fraud Day

-National Report Medicare Fraud Day is a day that falls on September 12th and highlights the problem of medicare fraud.
-According to recent statistics, about every dollar out of ten in Medicare funds is lost due to fraudulent activity.
-To put it in real dollars, that means that the government loses about $65 billion dollars due to fraud every single year.
+National Report Medicare Fraud Day is a day that falls on September 12th and highlights the problem of Medicare fraud.
+According to recent statistics, about one dollar out of every ten in Medicare funds is lost due to fraudulent activity.
+To put it in real dollars, that means the government loses about $65 billion due to fraud every single year.

-This holiday just doesn’t highlight that problem, however.
-It also encourages people to report medicare fraud wherever they see it.
-And because the Department of Justice has a reward program, people can earn a reward for up to 25% of what they recover.
+This holiday doesn’t just highlight that problem, however.
+It also encourages people to report Medicare fraud wherever they see it.
+And because the Department of Justice has a reward program, people can earn a reward of up to 25% of what they recover.

 This holiday was invented in 2017 by the Hesch Firm LLC.
-This firm is headed by Joel D. Hesch—a man who spent almost 20-years working in the whistleblower reward office for the Department of Justice.
+This firm is headed by Joel D. Hesch—a man who spent nearly 20 years working in the whistleblower reward office for the Department of Justice.
 He and his firm now represent whistleblowers nationwide in reporting fraud and collecting their rewards.

 Important Facts About Medicare